elapadura/ENG6801/IntroToT&TSyllabus.md

 Selber, Stuart.
 Multiliteracies for a Digital Age.
 Carbondale,IL: Southern Illinois University Press, 2004.

+Sweeney, Miriam E. “How to Read for Grad School.”
+2012.

 ## Course Policies
 This should include policies about participation expecttions; attendance; late work; academic honesty; course accessibility; and campus safety.
 You may want to add other policies.
 A list of required policies is available on the UCF Faculty Center for Teaching and Learning's website.